sechick/icu-covid-sim/README-AppA.md

 Figure 1: Average throughput rate in long-term of COVID patients per day as a function of the arrival rate and bed capacity.
 Throughput rate can be less than the arrival rate due to bed blocking.
 <p\>

 When then explored COVID-19 ICU bed occupancy as a function of bed capacity, COVID-19 arrival rates, and variability in arrival times and patient LOS.
 Figure 2 shows the average bed occupancy, for COVID-19 patients, for the same scenarios for arrival rates of patients per day, and bed capacities.
 Occupancy rates increase to 100% as arrival rates increase for this range of COVID-19 ICU bed capacity.
-At 8 COVID-19 patients per day with a capacity of 90 beds, there is 87% utilization, due to statistical fluctuations in bed occupancy over time.
+At 8 COVID-19 patients per day with a capacity of 90 beds, there is 87% utilization and only 2% patients need to be referred to another facility.
 The number of COVID-19 beds was raised to 50 for COVID-19 at location AMC and to 94 total for both locations of Amsterdam UMC, to date.

 <p align=center>
 <img src="Docs/COVID-19_occupancy.png" width="450" alt="COVID-19_occupancy text">